 Buying real estate comes with a lot of financial planning.
 Smart homebuyers and investors know that property taxes should be considered when determining their monthly costs.
 So, you can imagine Demetris Kelly’s shock when she learned overnight that her tax bill was double what was disclosed to her before closing on her new home.
 That shock turned into terror when the discovery also revealed that she owed $6,700 in back-taxes from 2014 in addition to double yearly future payments.
 Money she didn’t have.

 Fearing the loss of her home, she reached out to her local news and the Cook County Recorder of Deeds Fraud Prevention Department to help.
-Turns out, she and several other homeowners in a suburb in Illinois were hit with PIN slamming.
+It turns out, she and several other homeowners in a suburb in Illinois were hit with PIN slamming.
 Home developers in the area built several homes straddling two lots, meaning that their tax bills were twice as much as what was expected.
 For Kelly and several other homeowners, this surprise bill meant that their homes were in jeopardy of foreclosure.

 What is PIN slamming?